AARP Hearing Center

 All consumers should receive coverage and care that is at least as good as that required for policies offered through health care exchanges.

-State efforts to innovate and improve upon the ACA to expand and improve coverage should be supported.
+State efforts to expand and enhance coverage through innovation and improvement of the ACA should be supported.
 At the same time, approved state innovation waivers should ensure that consumers can access coverage and care that is at least as good as that required for policies offered without waivers.

 Applications must comply with the coverage, quality, and affordability requirements established by Section 1332 of the ACA.
 In order to qualify for a State Innovation Waiver, the state application must establish that its reform plan would provide coverage that: